 Vocal nodules are growths that form on the vocal folds.
 These growths usually make it difficult to speak, as the natural movement of your vocal folds is disrupted by these nodules.
-The highly trained otolaryngologists at Greater Orange County Ear, Nose Throat, Head & Neck Surgeons are highly experienced in performing in diagnosing and treating vocal nodules.
+The highly trained otolaryngologists at Greater Orange County Ear, Nose Throat, Head & Neck Surgery are highly experienced in performing in diagnosing and treating vocal nodules.
 Call (714) 447-4100 to request an appointment at our ENT office in Fullerton, CA.

 What Causes Vocal Nodules?